kinow/autosubmit/docs/source/installation/index.rst

 For advanced options you can add ``--advanced`` to the configure command.
-It will allow you to choose different directories (they must exist) for the experiments and database, as well as configure SMTP server and an email account in order to use the email notifications feature.
+It will allow you to choose different directories (they must exist) for the experiments and database useful for a shared-file system between different users, as well as configure SMTP server and an email account in order to use the email notifications feature.